 Numerous studies continue to demonstrate that medicinal plants contain numerous biologically active principles which exert different pharmacological activities and remain the most important source of molecules used in the composition of pharmaceutical drugs (Lagnika et al., 2012; Dinzedi, 2015; Okou et al., 2018).
 Among them is Garcinia kola Heckel, a forest plant species belonging to the Clusiaceae family (Ban et al., 2019; Morabandza et al., 2021; Abdulrahman et al., 2022).
 Variously called ‘‘small kola’’ in the French-speaking world and ‘‘bitter kola’’ in English (Eleyinmi et al., 2006), Garcinia kola is of Guinean-Congolese origin.
 It is widespread in Sierra Leone and the Democratic Republic of Congo (Aké et al., 2015).
 G. kola is a plant species well known for its pharmacological properties (Olaleye, 2000; Adegbehingbe, 2008; Aké et al., 2015).

 From food to pharmacy, including cosmetics, this plant is an essential health ally.
 It has been designated a “miracle plant” because almost all of its parts have been deemed to be of proven medical importance, particularly the seeds which are highly prized and used in medicine and industry.
-They are now attracting considerable interest as a major source for the development of new pharmaceutical treatments (Sylvie et al., 2018; Doh et et al., 2023).
+They are now attracting considerable interest as a major source for the development of new pharmaceutical treatments (Sylvie et al., 2018; Doh et al., 2023).
 Several compounds present in Garcinia kola Heckel seeds give them their medicinal properties.
 Among them are polyphenols, which include a large number of individual compounds known for their antioxidant and anti-inflammatory properties.
 Various studies have proven their preventive role in cardiovascular and neurodegenerative diseases, as well as in other cancers in vitro and in vivo experiments (Forni et al., 2019).

 Extracting polyphenols at source is a tedious task due to the high level of enzymatic activity in most foods and plants (Oluwaseun et al., 2021).
 Over the years, several analytical methods and sample preparation techniques have been adopted to quantify polyphenols.
 However, there is no generally accepted procedure for the recovery of phenolic compounds or those of a specific group from plant material (Juntachote et al., 2006 ; Oluwaseun et al., 2021).Thus, like most compounds present in plant matrices, the extraction of molecules in Garcinia kola seeds is also a function of several parameters such as the solvent, the nature and size of the plant material, the extraction time, the temperature as well as the solvent/substrate ratio (Alfredo, 2017).The impact of these different parameters on the extraction process and the structural complexity of these compounds reflect the need to implement a method capable of accounting for the effects of each parameter considered as well as the potential interactions possible during the experimental process.
 According to Vivier (2002) and Koffi (2014), better results were observed using experimental designs which are defined as structured and organized methods for determining the relationship between technological parameters (factors) affecting an experimental process (example of extraction) and the quantity of interest (yield).